 KEY STAGE 3

 CSIA recognises the importance of Languages in education, future employment and empathy in cultural diversity.
-The Key Stage 3 French language programme is compulsory for Year 7 and Year 8 students.
-The Key Stage 3 Curriculum covers topic areas such as identity, school, my town, holidays, media, Paris and talents and ambitions.
-It is designed to support students of all abilities to achieve the highest individual outcomes and is continually updated by experienced MFL teachers, to reflect the advances in current examinations.
+In Key Stage 3, students study either French or Spanish, covering topic areas such as identity, family and pets, personal descriptions, school, food and drink, free time, clothes and my town.
+The curriculum is designed to support students of all abilities to achieve the highest individual outcomes.
+It is continually updated by experienced MFL teachers, to prepare students to continue with their language journey through the Key Stages and to reflect advances in current examinations, as well as the latest teaching approaches.
 Attention is also given to practical language knowledge, which can be used in day-to-day situations.
 A trip to Paris is offered for students in Year 8, during which they experience a different culture and language, in a natural setting, making the classroom learning real and useful.

 KEY STAGE 4